TudorUrsachi9505/Topika---Rethink-the-future/README.md

 # Topika---Rethink-the-future

-First commit regarding the platform.
+# First commit regarding the platform.

+# 1 Added index.html to run the Home Page